Staninna/slang/README.md

 ## Memory

 The Slang VM's memory is 64-bit, where each memory address points to 8 bits or 1 byte of data.

-(WIP)
+## Devices

+The Slang VM uses memory-mapped I/O to communicate with devices, like RAM, ROM, and others, using memory addresses.
+The devices are mapped to the memory address space like a stack, allowing them to overlap.
+The last device mapped will be the first to be read from or written to.

 ## Stack